Of the Flesh: Pre-production

 The production of Karnal began when director Marilou Diaz-Abaya received a mysterious telephone call from someone going by the name "M-7", asking her if she agreed to do another film project.
-Since the person from the call was mysterious, the publicist informed the director that the caller was none other than film producer Benjamin G. Yalung, and "M-7" is his alias.
+Since the caller on the line was mysterious, the publicist informed the director that the caller was none other than film producer Benjamin G. Yalung, and that "M-7" was his alias.
 Soon after, Marilou Diaz-Abaya, accompanied by her husband Manolo Abaya, met Ben Yalung and his friend, actress Cecille Castillo, who had previously starred in Lino Brocka's Cain at Abel (1982) at a dinner in a restaurant.
-In the middle of their meeting, the producer handed a magazine clipping to the director.
+In the middle of their meeting, the producer handed the director a magazine clipping.
 The clipping was a legal story by Teresita Añover-Rodriguez, To Take A Life, which was published through Mr. & Ms. Magazine and tells the story of a woman who killed her father-in-law after being abusive to her and raping her.
 Yalung told Diaz-Abaya that Cecille Castillo had to be one of the starring cast.
 Because of the story, director Diaz-Abaya was struck by Castillo's period-style looks, believing that she was perfect for the film.

 Ricky Lee, the director's screenwriting collaborator in Brutal and Moral, began to create a screenplay after he was informed of Cecille Castillo's perfect period-era looks and used the legal story of Añover-Rodriguez as its basis.
-The director felt that the story would be set earlier in the 1930s in which she believed that the morals and attitudes of the said era began to transition from the old conservative of the Spanish era to liberalism due to the influence of the American colonial rule.
+The director felt that the story would be set earlier, in the 1930s, when she believed the morals and attitudes of that era were beginning to shift from the old conservatism of the Spanish era toward liberalism due to the influence of American colonial rule.

 Production design

-Fiel Zabat, the film's production designer, first studied the old paintings that were still hung at the house of Diaz-Abaya's parents to get the period-era feeling.
-She also studied the paintings of Fernando Amorsolo and read the reference materials related to the said painter.
+Fiel Zabat, the film's production designer, first studied the old paintings still hanging in the house of Diaz-Abaya's parents to capture the period feel.
+She also studied the paintings of Fernando Amorsolo and read reference materials on the painter.
 As a result, the house became one of the filming sites.
 Several of the old and genuine period-era costumes used for the film were borrowed from Zabat's grandmothers.

 Casting

-While watching Peque Gallaga's 1982 war drama film Oro, Plata, Mata, Abaya and Lee were amazed by Joel Torre's performance as Miguel, which prompted them to convince him to be part of the project but they were worried because of his thick points and then, Lee suggested making Goryo a mute man.
+While watching Peque Gallaga's 1982 war drama film Oro, Plata, Mata, Abaya and Lee were amazed by Joel Torre's performance as Miguel, which prompted them to convince him to be part of the project.
+Still, they were worried because of his thick points and then, Lee suggested making Goryo a mute man.
 Torre would later collaborate with Abaya in Ipaglaban Mo!: The Movie in 1995 as the rape victim's husband, Milagros in 1997 as Junie, and José Rizal in 1998 as Crisostomo Ibarra.